INTEGRATED PRODUCT TEAMS

 1. What are they?

-IPTs are the organizational structure resulting from Integrated Product Development (IPD) implementation.
+IPTs are the organizational structure resulting from Concurrent Engineering (CE), Integrated Product Development (IPD) or Lean Product Development (LPD) implementation.
 IPT membership is made up of multi-functional stakeholders working together with a product-oriented focus.
-This team is empowered to make critical life cycle decisions for the weapon system.
-Because the product and system development activities change and evolve over its life, team membership and leadership will likewise evolve.
-While marketing personnel, acquisition planners, project managers and design engineers may be the most prominent members early in the life cycle, provisioners and item managers gain a bigger voice during engineering and manufacturing development.
-Equipment specialists and mechanics may be the lead members during the operations and maintenance phase, with the design engineers returning once again if a major modification is needed.
+This team is empowered to make critical life cycle decisions for the development of a product or system.
+Because the product or system development activities change and evolve over its life, team membership and leadership will likewise evolve.
+While Marketing personnel, Product Managers, Project Managers and Design Engineers may be the most prominent members early in the life cycle, Design Engineers, Manufacturing Engineers, Quality Engineers and Procurement gain a bigger voice during detailed design.
+Test Engineering and Quality Engineering has the lead role during product test and validation.
+Marketing and Manufacturing has the lead role during product launch phase.
+There may then be smaller sustaining IPT’s made up of Design Engineers, Manufacturing Engineers, Quality Engineers and Procurement personnel that are put in place to support the product and undertake any changes over the life of the product.

 2. Why are they important?

-IPT's are what make Integrated Product Development (IPD) work.
-They are created for the express purpose of delivering a product or managing aprocess for their customer(s).
-Implementation of IPD represents a transition from a functional stovepipe focus to a customer product focus.
-Teamwork within the framework of IPD drives the functional and product disciplines into a mutually reinforcing relationship which helps remove barriers to the IPT success..
+IPT’s are the basis of organizing development personnel to enable Concurrent Engineering, Integrated Product Development, or Lean Product Development.
+They are created for the express purpose of developing and delivering a product or service to their customer(s).
+Implementation of IPD and LPD represents a transition from a functional stovepipe focus to a customer product focus.
+Teamwork within the framework of IPD or LPD drives the functional and product disciplines into a mutually reinforcing relationship which helps remove barriers to the IPT success.

 3. When are they used?